coilhq/mucoa/DRAFT_SCENARIO_COVER.md

 deferred net multilateral:

-    A settled B = 90
+    A settled B = 90 (100 - 10 = 90)
     A settled Scheme = 100
     B settled Scheme = 10
-> Both Scheme Recon A+B and Participant A+B Settlement Accounts are set to `0` after commit.
+> Both Scheme payable and receivable Accounts are set to `0` after settlement commit (happy path).
+> The Participant Liquidity remains unaffected since transfer.

 # Other Notes;